 Quaint and compact, Ljubljana is one of Europe’s most charming capital cities.
 Blessed with beautiful architecture and a lovely, pedestrianised old town.
 Ljubljana can instantly take a traveller’s heart, so if you’re wondering if the Slovenian capital is the city that you should choose to visit, read on to learn more about it.

 How easy is it to get to Ljubljana and how to you get around the city once you’re there?
 Well, Ljubljana is located in Central Europe and is easy enough to reach overland from numerous nearby cities, including Vienna, Venice, or Zagreb.
 You can browse train and bus timetables here.

-It is also home to its own international airport, however, it doesn’t serve the budget airlines like Ryanair, so it can be a bit more expensive (search on Skyscanner for the best deals!) and inconvenient to visit if you’re just planning on heading there as a city break.
+It is also home to its own international airport, however, it doesn’t serve the budget airlines like Ryanair, so it can be a bit more expensive (search on Skyscanner for deals!) and inconvenient to visit if you’re just planning on heading there as a city break.

-Once in Ljubljana, you will find that that the city centre is gloriously compact, flat and walkable.
+Once in Ljubljana, you will find that the city centre is gloriously compact, flat and walkable.
 In fact, the Old Town is completely pedestrianised and has been for over a decade.
 It is also quite small, so you can easily get around from one end to the other on foot.

 If you want to go up to Ljubljana castle, which is situated on a hill overlooking the city, it is also worth knowing that there is a funicular that can take you up the hill, so you don’t need to worry about hiking up the steep pathway.

 Because of how small Ljubljana is, it is entirely possible to explore all of the main tourist attractions on foot without the need for public transit or having your vehicle.
 The pedestrianised Old Town also makes for numerous lovely street-side cafes to relax in without having to add on traffic noise.